wp-plugins/contact-form-sweet/readme.txt

 On step 3 in the Contact Form settings page, you can enter the desire email where you will get the Contact Form submission

+= I have a problem with setting up the Contact Form, what to do? =

+Drop us a mail at support@sweetcontactform.com

 == Screenshots ==